The Financial Forecast Center™

 Objective.
 Accurate.
 Reliable.

-Below is a forecast of crude oil prices that is based on prior values of both WTI and Brent crude oil prices, global oil production and consumption, currency exchange rates, other commodity prices and economic indicators.
+Below is a forecast of light, sweet crude oil prices that is based on prior values of both WTI and Brent crude oil prices, global oil production and consumption, crude oil inventories, currency exchange rates, and other commodity prices.
 To learn more about how this forecast is produced, please see our methodology page.

 Chart of Light Sweet Crude Oil Prices.
 US Dollars per BBL.
 Includes Predicted Values.